-To assist you; apart from the many books and articles available on the subject, try www.rhs.co.uk or www.beechgrove.co.uk/factsheets where you will find a wonderful library of tried and tested advice on a wide range of gardening and horticultural subjects, including plant suggestions for various conditions.
+To assist you on both counts; apart from the many books and articles available on the subject, try www.beechgrove.co.uk/factsheets where you will find a wonderful library of tried and tested advice on a wide range of gardening and horticultural subjects, including plant suggestions for various conditions.
 Just remember that in the garden, everything takes time, so patience is truly a virtue but be comforted in the knowledge that you will get out of it what you are prepared to put in.